shaheer08/shaheer08.github.io/Day-4.md

 ### Laser Cutting

-- Laser Cutter are used for two functions
+- Laser Cutter can used for two functions

   - Cutting